Pre & Post Wax Care

 • Avoid excessive heat & sweat to reduce irritation & infections

 Avoid hot showers and baths, exercise, intimate activities, public bodies of water (i.e. pools, lakes, rivers, oceans), and tanning beds 24-48 hours post wax.
 Non-compliance can result in irritated and even infected skin due to contact with bacteria.

 To help avoid ingrown hairs, start exfoliating with a exfoliating bath glove and scent-free body wash 48 hour post wax.
 Sooner can lead to irritation.
 Exfoliate every time you bathe to keep dead skin from building up resulting in ingrown hairs.
 Begin moisturizing the same day as your wax with a gentle, scent-free moisturizer.
 Keeping the follicles hydrated and plump is also key for keeping ingrown hairs from occurring.

 • Wear cotton underwear or go commando at night

 Wearing cotton underwear or going sans underwear for a few days post wax will allow your skin to breathe.

 • Schedule your next wax within 4-5 weeks

-Keeping a wax schedule is incredible important to get your hair all on the same growth cycle.
+Keeping a wax schedule is incredibly important to get your hair all on the same growth cycle.
 It takes about 3-5 waxes to get the hairs on the same cycle.
 Once this is achieved, you will be hair-free for longer periods of time.

 • Do not shave in between appointments

 As mentioned above, it takes 3-5 waxes to get your hair on the same growth cycle.
-Shaving in between appointments will prolong these results form occurring.
+Shaving in between appointments will prolong these results from occurring.
 Also, please know that hormones, medicines, and supplements can change growth cycles as well.